 Polishing Marble Worktops

-Polishing the marble can be slightly repetitive but is worth it for that fresh gleam.
-Give your marble surface a wipe over with a dry soft cloth to get rid of any dust lying on the surface and then wet another soft cloth and wipe over it again.
+Polishing the Marble can be slightly repetitive but is worth it for that fresh gleam.
+Give your Marble surface a wipe over with a dry soft cloth to get rid of any dust lying on the surface and then wet another soft cloth and wipe over it again.
 Now go over it again with a stone cleaner of your choice and wipe it off.
 Give it a good buff to get it shining by rubbing in small circles.
 If you want to make your own cleaner you can, just ensure you don’t use acidic cleaners such as bleach and vinegar and don’t use any abrasive, scratchy cloths and cleaning pads.
-Add some mild washing up liquid to a damp soft sponge and wipe down the counter top before rinsing well with water.
+Add some mild washing up liquid to a damp soft sponge and wipe down the countertop before rinsing well with water.

-Sealing marble surfaces
+Sealing Marble surfaces

 To begin, follow the polishing instructions above and make sure the surface is clean and dry.
 Apply the sealant evenly across the surface with a clean rag and leave to allow to be absorbed.
 We recommend keeping little ones out of the kitchen at the stage, so the process isn’t interrupted.
 After a few hours go over it with another coat and leave to settle overnight.
-The next morning use a clean cloth so buff away an excess that’s been left over and you are now free to enjoy your sealed worktop.
-Carrying out this process will help your marble to last longer and look better in the long run.
+The next morning use a clean cloth to buff away any excess that’s been leftover and you are now free to enjoy your sealed worktop.
+Carrying out this process will help your Marble to last longer and look better in the long run.

 If you’re looking for help from a professional to refurbish or replace your existing Marble surface, speak to our friendly team of experts who can talk you through your options, including design and install of new spaces.
 Contact our team for advice or to book a visit to our showroom.